 When were they introduced?

 Barnsley College was once the first College in South Yorkshire to offer a range of T Levels and we have now been offering the pioneering new qualifications for two years!
-We had an excellent first set of T Level results in 2022, with a 98% overall pass rate.
+We had an excellent set of T Level results in 2023, with a 98% overall pass rate.
 See how well our students did.

 We are proud to be a T Level leader and our T Level Transition Programme has been featured as a case study in a Department for Education video resource to help other providers who are launching the qualifications.